mayahq/mayalabs-sdk-python/README.md

 os.environ["MAYA_ENVIRONMENT"] = "development"
 ```

-This ensures Maya's program synthesis engine only incremental generates and deploys changes you make to the script, instead of deploying from scratch.
+This ensures our program synthesis engine only incremental generates and deploys changes you make to the script, instead of deploying from scratch.

 ## Requirements